opencog/link-grammar/README.md

 See also the
 [C/C++ API documentation](https://www.abisource.com/projects/link-grammar/api/index.html).
-Bindings for other programming languages, including python3 and java, can be found in the [bindings directory](bindings).
+Bindings for other programming languages, including python3, java and node.js, can be found in the [bindings directory](bindings).

 Contents